nadjazaric/curriculum-hometask/README.md

 The basic design of a Blog Post page includes Post title, Post content, interaction section (like, comment, share) and comment section.

-I am sure you all have some favourite news blog your read or an account on at least one social netwrok like Facebook, Instagram, Linkedin, so you are quite familiar with how interaction with content usually works.
+I probably have some favourite news blog your read or an account on at least one social network like Facebook, Instagram, YouTube ot Linkedin, so you are quite familiar with how interaction with content usually works.
 Just in case you have doubts, take a look at some of the examples here:

-You've probably seen lots of pages that are like this, but [Unsplash](https://unsplash.com/s/photos/puppy) is a nice example in case you want a refresher.
+Facebook: shorturl.at/afBKU
+Linkedin: shorturl.at/deEM9
+Blog: https://yyj.be/mfbSd (scroll to bottom do see the comment section)

 Building these features require you to apply both frontend (HTML, CSS, JavaScript) and backend (Python and Flask) skills.
 The design of the blog should be modern, minimalistic, and responsive.